Owmacohe/Descant/README.md

 ## Overview

 **Descant** is a **Unity** dialogue system plugin.
 The [Unity Asset Store](https://assetstore.unity.com) is [chock full](Documentation/system_review.xlsx) of many such types of plugins, ranging from [feature-rich](https://assetstore.unity.com/packages/tools/behavior-ai/dialogue-system-for-unity-11672), to [ultra-minimalist](https://assetstore.unity.com/packages/tools/visual-scripting/conversa-dialogue-system-192549), to [downright bad](https://assetstore.unity.com/packages/tools/c5-dialogue-system-14881). **Descant** aims to hit the sweet spot between quality UI, powerful features, and easy-to-lean functionality, while also addressing many of the game-specific consequences of the standard dialogue manager setup.
-Besides acting as a standard tool for creating, saving, and actualizing non-linear game dialogue, it also pushes the enveloppe by adding optional dialogue-enhancing node components that introduce features to break away from the overused and underwhelming trends seen in many interactive fiction games.
+Besides acting as a standard tool for creating, saving, and actualizing non-linear game dialogue, it also pushes the envelope by adding optional dialogue-enhancing node components that introduce features to break away from the overused and underwhelming trends seen in many interactive fiction games.
 These enhancements act similar to **Unity**’s standard `GameObject` `Component` system, and can be applied at-will to nodes.
 This modular approach is so-far not explored in the world of Unity dialogue systems.
 The project will be free *(and collaborative open-source)* forever.
 Feel free to send me a message or submit a pull request if you want to make any changes.